Brendan Fraser: 1997–2001: Global success

 He achieved his biggest commercial success when he portrayed the lead adventurer Rick O'Connell in the fantasy adventure film The Mummy (1999) and its sequel The Mummy Returns (2001).
 The Mummy established him as one of the biggest film stars of the 1990s.
-In between these successes, he also starred in the box office bombs Dudley Do-Right (1999) (which was based on another Jay Ward animated series) and the stop-motion/live-action fantasy comedy Monkeybone (2001); though he did have moderate success with the romantic comedy Blast from the Past (1999) and the fantasy comedy Bedazzled (2000), a remake of the 1967 British film of the same name.
+In between these successes, he also starred in Dudley Do-Right (1999) (which was based on another Jay Ward animated series) and the stop-motion/live-action fantasy comedy Monkeybone (2001); he had success with the romantic comedy Blast from the Past (1999) and the fantasy comedy Bedazzled (2000), a remake of the 1967 British film of the same name.
 He lent his voice for the unreleased animated film Big Bug Man, with Marlon Brando.

 2001–2008: Dramatic and comedic roles

 In late 2001, Fraser starred as "Brick" in the Pulitzer Prize winning play Tennessee Williams's Cat on a Hot Tin Roof, directed by Anthony Page.
 Castmates included Ned Beatty, Frances O'Connor and Gemma Jones.
 The show closed on January 12, 2002, with Fraser garnering many excellent reviews.
 In 2002, he starred alongside Michael Caine in the political drama The Quiet American which was well received by critics.
 The following year, he starred in the live-action/animated film Looney Tunes: Back in Action as its human lead, D.J.
 Drake (he also voiced the Tasmanian Devil).
 In 2004, he appeared as part of an ensemble cast in the Academy Award-winning film Crash where he played the husband to Sandra Bullock's character as the District Attorney of Los Angeles.